polushin/site-manager/README.md

 2. Install CakePhp using composer: php composer.pchar install
 3. Create local config file config/app_local.php like config/app_local.sample.php and setup your database parameters
 4. Init database and create sites folder.
 Run bin/cake migrations migrate. (file bin/cake must be executable).
 After this step /sites folder must be created with 777 permitions and sites table in database.
 5. Configure two virtualhosts.
 For site-manager application and for sites.
-Document root for sitemanager must be to webroot and for sites to sites folders.
+Document root for site-manager must be to webroot and for sites to sites folders.
+Sites will be available in http://your-sites-server-name/siteID (ID - identificator of the site).

 #Example virtual hosts
 <VirtualHost *:80>